 Egg collection is performed under transvaginal ultrasound guidance.
 A fine needle is advanced into the ovarian follicles through the vaginal wall.
 The fluid from all follicles inside both ovaries is aspirated and, then, examined by an embryologist to identify the eggs under the microscope.
 Next, any extracted eggs are placed in culture plates with nutrient media and, then, in the incubator.
 The whole procedure is performed under light sedation, and, generally, it takes less than 10–15 minutes to complete.

-Fertilia by Genesis’s embryologists will fertilize the collected oocytes by the donor’s sperm.
+Fertilia’s embryologists will fertilize the collected oocytes by the donor’s sperm.

 The embryo transfer can take place either on Day 3 or Day 5, depending on patient status and history, and is performed by your physician under abdominal ultrasound guidance.
 An echogenic catheter is inserted through the cervix into the uterine cavity, and the fertilised egg (embryo) or eggs (embryos) are placed 1-2 cm from the top of the cavity.
 Extra good quality embryos may be frozen for future use.
 A pregnancy test is performed 10 to 12 days after the embryo transfer.

 Intrauterine Insemination by Sperm Donation:

 Intrauterine insemination (IUI) involves placing duly prepared motile sperm into the uterine cavity.
 The process of IUI lasts about 5 minutes.
 The IUI can be applied either on a natural cycle or a stimulated cycle (ovulation induction).
 Such decisions will be taken by your physician based on your case.